 Come prepared if you visit during the winter.
 Expect snow, ice, and other winter conditions.
 Check the Current Conditions Page for seasonal updates and status of park roads and closures.
 Visitors can only access part of the New River Road by vehicle, up to the North Gate parking area (46.12532,-68.80156).
 Be advised that the loop road is closed for the winter.
 Additional gates may close as well depending on conditions.
 Check Current Conditions before your travels.

 Looking to get outside in the winter?
 Enter the monument from the north entrance where visitors can find groomed trails for cross-country skiing and snowshoeing.
-Winter hiking, camping, and fat tire biking are also accessible from the north entrance.
+Winter hiking, camping, and fat tire biking are also available from the north entrance.
 Hiking with additional winter traction (microspikes, ice cleats, trail crampons) on waterproof hiking boots is recommended for icy conditions.
 Visiting other parts of the monument during the winter can be challenging.
 Roads within the monument are not plowed for wheeled vehicles and snowmobile trails and logging operations may be active in or around those areas.

 Winter Safety